 For this reason there are quite a number of jurisdictions where the SDFI concept may be attractive.
 As indicated before, such jurisdictions would have to have a significant resource base in order to justify taking the geological risk and have sufficient financial strength.
 The province of Newfoundland and Labrador has already a provincial participation.
 Other provinces in Canada, such as Nova Scotia, British Columbia and Alberta might benefit from this concept.
 The US Federal Government could offer the various US coastal states to participate in the offshore developments this way.
-The UK could make Scotland an offer to participate in this manner in the new bid rounds.
+The UK could make Scotland an offer to participate in this way in the Scottish section of the offshore.
+Mexico could re-direct PEMEX to participate in this manner in the new bid rounds.
 Colombia, Peru and Argentina may improve their government take in this way.
 Australia could consider this.
-Thailand could reform its system including such a SDFI.
+Thailand could reform its system including such an SDFI.

 It should be noted that in many of these jurisdictions state participation is not necessarily popular.
 Therefore, for political reasons such options may not be considered.
-Nevertheless, from a pure economic petroleum fiscal point of view there is a rationale for it.
+Nevertheless, from an economic point of view there is a rationale for it.